ofelcan164/API/sections/files.md

  You can choose to copy all metadata, tags/keywords, and IPTC fields or not.
 Here's an example JSON body

+ If you choose to not copy metadata (`"should_copy_metadata": false`) - the copied file will get the destination folder's default asset profile

  ```json
  {
 	"folder_id": 123456,